MONOLITH LAW OFFICE+81-3-6262-3248Weekdays 10:00-18:00 JST

 Whether for individuals or corporations, the best media response when misconduct is uncovered is to quickly and honestly disclose the facts.
 Concealing or distorting the facts will only worsen the situation.

-Toshiba’s initial media response to this issue was as follows:
+Toshiba’s initial media response to this issue is documented as follows:

-• April 2015: Announced the establishment of a “special investigation committee” in a press release, stating that matters requiring investigation were found in relation to accounting treatment for some infrastructure-related construction progress standards.
+• April 2015: The company has announced the establishment of a special investigation committee.
+This committee has been formed in response to matters requiring investigation that were found in relation to accounting treatment for some infrastructure-related construction progress standards.

 • May 2015: Announced in a press release the establishment of a “third-party committee” for the purpose of requesting investigation, cause identification, and prevention measures, as “improper accounting treatment” related to infrastructure-related cases was found in the investigation by the special investigation committee.

-• June 2015: Reported that there was “improper accounting treatment” in the self-check by the “special investigation committee”.
+• June 2015: The “special investigation committee” has reported that there was “improper accounting treatment” in the self-check.

-As can be seen from this flow, Toshiba consistently did not admit to the fact of “financial misconduct” and continued to announce “improper accounting treatment”.
-Therefore, when the third-party committee’s investigation revealed systematic violations of laws and regulations, social credibility and brand image were further significantly damaged.
+As the flow of information illustrates, Toshiba consistently failed to acknowledge any “financial misconduct” and continued to assert “improper accounting treatment.”
+Consequently, the investigation by the third-party committee revealed systematic violations of laws and regulations, resulting in significant damage to social credibility and brand image.

 Prompt Disclosure of Information to Investors

-Listed companies have an obligation to provide investors with important company information (timely disclosure system), and the “Securities Listing Regulations” of the Tokyo Stock Exchange, where Toshiba is listed, stipulates as follows:
+Listed companies are obligated to provide investors with important company information in a timely manner, as outlined in the “Securities Listing Regulations” of the Tokyo Stock Exchange, where Toshiba is listed.

-If a fact that has a significant impact on investors’ investment decisions occurs in relation to the operation, business or property of the listed company or the listed securities, etc., the content must be disclosed immediately in accordance with the enforcement rules.
-(Article 402, Paragraph 1, Item (2) x)
+If a fact that has a significant impact on investors’ investment decisions occurs in relation to the operation, business, or property of the listed company or the listed securities, etc., the content must be disclosed immediately in accordance with the enforcement rules.
+Please refer to Article 402, Paragraph 1, Item (2) x for more information.

-The loss caused to investors by false statements in securities reports cannot be erased, but it is possible to prevent subsequent losses by prompt disclosure of information.
+The loss suffered by investors due to false statements in securities reports cannot be undone; however, it is possible to prevent further losses by promptly disclosing information.

-In the case of Toshiba, the Japan Custody Bank and the Japan Master Trust Bank filed a lawsuit for damages due to a drop in stock prices, and a compensation order of about 160 million yen was issued.
-In addition, the total amount of claims from lawsuits filed by investors in Japan and abroad is said to be as high as about 178 billion yen.
+In the case of Toshiba, the Japan Custody Bank and the Japan Master Trust Bank initiated legal action for damages due to a decline in stock prices, resulting in a compensation order amounting to approximately 160 million yen.
+Additionally, the total amount of claims from lawsuits filed by investors in Japan and abroad is estimated to be approximately 178 billion yen.

 If information had been disclosed immediately when the financial misconduct was uncovered, the amount might not have been so large, and it might have been possible to avoid losing the trust of investors.